kimf/WorkoutR-rails/README.md

 “IF” is Intensity Factor® (a percentage of your FTP; in other words how intense the effort was), “FTP” is Functional Threshold Power (your best average power for a one-hour race or test), and “3600” is the number of seconds in an hour.

+# Stuff from Trainingpeaks I like

+- Events and APT + Planned CTL value/graph for that event.
+Show all events maybe?
+- Today + Tomorrow
+- Fitness ramp rates 7 days, 28 days, 90 days, 365 days
+- Calendar with Green/Yellow/Red and summaries + TSS, as well as ATP info for that week
+- Dashboard with a lot of data and drill downs
+- ATP, all of it!